iriven/PasswordManager/README.md

 #### Installation And Initialisation

-To utilize PasswordUtils, first import and require PasswordUtils.php file in your project.
+To utilize PasswordManager, first import and require Password.php file in your project.
 ##### Installation
 ```php
 require_once 'Password.php';